josecarlos712/Remote-Task-Manager-Client/README.md

 This project corresponds to the **client** component of a client-server system developed as a Bachelor's Thesis (TFG).
 It listens for instructions from the server and executes them on the local machine.

+You can find the server-side application on https://github.com/josecarlos712/Remote-Task-Manager

 ## ⚙️ Features

 - Listens for commands from the server on a local network.